Alina Mungiu-Pippidi: Other roles

-Political writer and public intellectual
+Writing

-A commentator on national politics and European affairs, Alina Mungiu-Pippidi is one of the most prominent civil society activists in post-1989 Romania.
-Since 1990, Alina Mungiu-Pippidi contributed with articles in a multitude of mass media publications, including La Nouvelle Alternative, Le Monde, Foreign Policy, The Economist.
+A commentator on national politics and European affairs, Mungiu-Pippidi is one of the most prominent civil society activists in post-1989 Romania.
+Since 1990, Mungiu-Pippidi has contributed with articles in a multitude of mass media publications, including La Nouvelle Alternative, Le Monde, Foreign Policy, and The Economist.
+She has published in Nature and Nature Human Behavior and other social science journals.

-In the Romanian press, she held opinion columns in Revista 22, România Liberă and România Curată.
-She appears regularly on Romanian TV channels and she gives interviews on current events to several media outlets.
+In the Romanian press, she held opinion columns in Revista 22, România Liberă, and România Curată.